 5. Wind power/hydroelectric

-Wind turbines harness the power of air, which causes the generator behind the turbines to spin.
-Hydroelectric dams harness power of flowing water, which causes the generators to spin.
+Wind turbines harness the power of the air, which causes the generator behind the turbines to spin.
+Hydroelectric dams harness the power of flowing water, which causes the generators to spin.
 The principles being employed here are the same for both with the exception of the medium being employed (air versus water).

 I put these two together because they rely entirely on three things: location, location, location.
 These energies are completely clean, renewable, and built on very simple mechanisms of physics, but there are limitations.
-Hydroelectric is worthless if you are away from moving water source.
+Hydroelectric is worthless if you are away from a moving water source.
 Wind power is worthless if you’re in a location where you get low winds or if the winds are too inconsistent.
 If put in a location with inconsistent winds, the energy output becomes too unreliable to be worth the cost.
-In the right location though, these are definitely feasible.
+In the right location though, these are feasible.

 The reason why I don’t put wind power higher on this list is because there are issues with wind turbines.
 Birds.
 Noise.
 You won’t get reliable energy output annually to make a consistent difference in the energy needs of humanity.
 I realize though there are simple ways to overcome these issues by building entire wind farms on windy seas away from people or up in higher altitudes with fast winds away from most birds.
-Britain, for instance, has multiple off-shore wind farms miles away from coastlines providing energy year around.
+Britain, for instance, has multiple off-shore wind farms miles away from coastlines providing energy year-round.
 Just one of those farms, London Array, provides over 630 MW of power yearly (London Array Offshore Transmission Assets)!
 To put it into perspective, that single wind farm outputs as much energy as today’s coal plant (UCSUS).
 That powers over 250,000 homes on average yearly (JSOnline, 2008).
 Again, it all comes back to location.
 Many countries do not have the same luxury.
 We just need to figure out a way to harness the wind power of high altitudes; that can further change the dynamics of wind power.

 As far as hydroelectric goes, dams are expensive to build and could change the entire landscape of an area.
 It is not suitable for most locations and electricity is too difficult to move efficiently across long distances so this is probably ideal mainly for nearby areas.